 Led by Dr Rebecca Nogajski, the program includes an experienced faculty of medical specialists and an executive coach.
 Guest speakers from diverse professional backgrounds are also invited to present throughout the year.

-The 5 face to face workshops are structured around the following learning modules:
+The five face-to-face workshops are structured around the following learning modules:

 - Looking Inwards: Understanding your own personality and leadership style and that of others.

 - Looking Outwards: Develop the skills needed to work effectively with others.